dhicks/p_curve/paper/paper.md

 - Young et al's specific claims

 - limitations
+	- fixed set of study parameters, which don't look like actual epi studies Young is criticizing
+	- limited range of meta-analysis parameters
+	- other ways of quantifying outputs, eg, other tests against the uniform distribution
+	- no representation of publication bias or p-hacking, so can't apply likelihood here

 - "End with a summary of the key findings and their implications for the study question/hypothesis, future research, and policy, as appropriate"